Brits History, Family Crest & Coats of Arms

 Another 86 words (6 lines of text) are included under the topic Early Brits Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Brits family to Ireland

 Some of the Brits family moved to Ireland, but this topic is not covered in this excerpt.

-Another 57 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 34 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Brits family

 Study of Passenger and Immigration lists has revealed that among early immigrants bearing the Brits surname were: James Brett, who settled in Barbados in 1635; Isabel Brett settled in Salem, Massachusetts in 1630; Emma Brett settled in Virginia in 1655; Alex Brett settled in Virginia in 1638..